AFLplusplus/AFLplusplus/frida_mode/README.md

 * `AFL_FRIDA_INST_TRACE` - Generate some logging when running instrumented code.
 Requires `AFL_FRIDA_INST_NO_OPTIMIZE`.

+## FASAN - Frida Address Sanitizer Mode
+Frida mode also supports FASAN.
+The design of this is actually quite simple and very similar to that used when instrumenting applications compiled from source.

+### Address Sanitizer Basics

+When Address Sanitizer is used to instrument programs built from source, the compiler first adds a dependency (`DT_NEEDED` entry) for the Address Sanitizer dynamic shared object (DSO).
+This shared object contains the main logic for Address Sanitizer, including setting and managing up the shadow memory.
+It also provides replacement implementations for a number of functions in standard libraries.

+These replacements include things like `malloc` and `free` which allows for those allocations to be marked in the shadow memory, but also a number of other fuctions.
+Consider `memcpy` for example, this is instrumented to validate the paramters (test the source and destination buffers against the shadow memory.
+This is much easier than instrumenting those standard libraries since, first it would require you to re-compile them and secondly it would mean that the instrumentation would be applied at a more expensive granular level.
+Lastly, load-widening (typically found in highy optimized code) can also make this instrumentation more difficult.

+Since the DSO is loaded before all of the standard libraries (in fact it insists on being first), the dynamic loader will use it to resolve imports from other modules which depend on it.

+### FASAN Implementation

+FASAN takes a similar approach.
+It requires the user to add the Address Sanitizer DSO to the `AFL_PRELOAD` environment variable such that it is loaded into the target.
+Again, it must be first in the list.
+This means that it is not necessary to instrument the standard libraries to detect when an application has provided an incorrect argument to `memcpy` for example.
+This avoids issues with load-widening and should also mean a huge improvement in performance.

+FASAN then adds instrumentation for any instrucutions which use memory operands and then calls into the `__asan_loadN` and `__asan_storeN` functions provided by the DSO to validate memory accesses against the shadow memory.

 ## TODO

-The next features to be added are x86 support, integration with FuzzBench and support for ASAN.
+The next features to be added are Aarch64 and Aarch32 support as well as looking at potential performance improvements.
 The intention is to achieve feature parity with QEMU mode in due course.
 Contributions are welcome, but please get in touch to ensure that efforts are deconflicted.